World Court hearing says climate change is ‘urgent and existential threat’

 Judges waded through tens of thousands of pages of written submissions and heard two weeks of oral arguments during the ICJ’s biggest-ever case, as they sought to pull together different strands of environmental law into a definitive international standard.

-Vanuatu is one of a group of small states that are pressing for international legal intervention in the climate crisis which affects many more island nations in the South Pacific.
+Vanuatu is one of a group of small states that are pressing for international legal intervention in the climate crisis, which affects many more island nations in the South Pacific.

 They have called for stronger measures, in some cases legally binding, to curb emissions and for the biggest emitters of climate-warming greenhouse gases to provide financial aid.

-Ahead of the ruling, supporters of climate action gathered outside the court, chanting: “What do we want?
+Before the ruling, supporters of climate action gathered outside the court, chanting: “What do we want?
 Climate justice!
 When do we want it?
 Now!”

 More to come…